sammothxc/cs260-w24/README.md

 - [X] 20% - Stores application data in MongoDB
 - [X] 20% - Stores and retrieves credentials in MongoDB- clicking on the users name will take you to a page with their account info
 - [X] 20% - Restricts application functionality based upon authentication- users can't donate seeds or view account info without logging in

+## WebSocket Deliverable
+- [ ] Prerequisite: Simon WebSocket deployed to your production environment
+- [X] Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page
+- [X] Prerequisite: Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review the voter app as an example.
+- [X] Prerequisite: At least 10 git commits spread consistently throughout the assignment period.
+- [X] WebSocket support for data pushed from the backend
+- [ ] 20% - Backend listens for WebSocket connection
+- [ ] 20% - Frontend makes WebSocket connection
+- [ ] 30% - Data sent over WebSocket connection
+- [ ] 30% - WebSocket data displayed in the application interface